Want a Mortgage With 3 or 4 Applicants?

 Mortgages with 3 or more applicants are usually (though not always) taken out on a tenants-in-common basis.

-Whereas a joint mortgage grants all named parties equal rights over the ownership of the property, holding as tenants-in-common means each person has their own percentage stake in the property, agreed and formalised with a solicitor before the purchase.
+A joint mortgage grants all named parties equal rights over the ownership of the property, but holding as tenants-in-common means each person has their percentage stake in the property, agreed upon and formalised with a solicitor before the purchase.

-Many of the lenders offering multiple-person mortgages will only accept the incomes of up to two of the applicants when establishing how much the group can afford to borrow, usually the two highest earners.
+Many lenders offering multiple-person mortgages will only accept the incomes of up to two applicants, usually the two highest earners, when establishing how much the group can afford to borrow.

-In the illustration below for example, although the group has a combined annual income of £100,000, a lender may only accept the annual earnings of two of the applicants, i.e. £70,000 per annum.
+In the illustration below, for example, although the group has a combined annual income of £100,000, a lender may only accept the annual earnings of two applicants, i.e. £70,000 per annum.

-The good news is that a few lenders do allow all parties to declare their incomes for the purposes of affordability, even where the applicants are not close relatives.
+The good news is that a few lenders do allow all parties to declare their incomes for affordability purposes, even where the applicants are not close relatives.
 This allows the group’s collective buying power to go further, which is often the main reason for resourcing together to buy a house or flat in the first place.

-Some multi-person mortgage lenders will consider all applicants’ earnings by default, others do so only in specific circumstances.
-This may be tied to the loan-to-value (LTV) ratio, for example by allowing up to 3 people to declare their income only if the LTV is less than 80%.
+Some multi-person mortgage lenders will consider all applicants’ earnings by default, while others do so only in specific circumstances.
+This may be tied to the loan-to-value (LTV) ratio, for example, allowing up to 3 people to declare their income only if the LTV is less than 80%.

-For a rough estimate of how much you could borrow with a multi-applicant mortgage, simply add together the incomes of everyone in your group who is eligible to be included in the affordability assessment, and enter them into our calculator below…
+For a rough estimate of how much you could borrow with a multi-applicant mortgage, simply add the incomes of everyone in your group eligible to be included in the affordability assessment and enter them into our calculator below…

 Mortgage Affordability Calculator